Welcome to St. Patrick's

 Thank you for your interest in St. Patrick's.

-Welcome to our thriving community of students, faculty and staff, and parents, all engaged in the important work of preparing students to live with integrity, compassion, and purpose.
+Welcome to our thriving community of students, faculty and staff, and parents, all engaged in the important work of preparing students to live with integrity, empathy, and purpose.

 Every member of our community is committed to putting students at the center of our work, as imagined by our guiding philosophy, Exceptional Literacy.
 I encourage you to spend time on this website to learn more about St. Patrick’s.